EFForg/cryptobot-email/doc/getting_started/index.md

 # Getting Started With OpenPGP

 Greetings, human.
 I'm glad you're interested in using `OpenPGP`!
 It's a difficult technology to master, so don't feel bad if it takes some time to learn.
 Before we jump in, I'm going to start with a little bit of the history, termonology, and concepts behind `OpenPGP`.
-If you want, you can slip down to the Installing Software section to get started immediately.
+If you want, you can the Introduction section to get started immediately.

+## Introduction

 In 1991, Phil Zimmermann developed email encryption software called [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), or `PGP`, which he intended peace activists to use while organizing in the anti-nuclear movement.
 Today, PGP is a company that sells a proprietary encryption program by the same name. `OpenPGP` is the open protocol that defines how `PGP` encryption works, and `GnuPG` (`GPG` for short) is free software, and is 100% compatible with the proprietary version. `GPG` is much more popular than `PGP` today because it's free and open source.
 The terms `PGP`, `OpenPGP`, and `GPG` are often used interchangably.